SENIOR FELLOWS

 Curt Thompson is a psychiatrist, author, and speaker who specializes in connecting our intrinsic desire to be known with our need to tell truer stories about ourselves—showing us how to form deep relationships, discover meaning, and live integrated, creative lives.

 Dr. Thompson is board certified by the American Board of Psychiatry and Neurology.
 He graduated from Wright State University School of Medicine and completed his psychiatric residency at Temple University Hospital.
 His books, The Deepest PlaceThe Soul of Desire, Anatomy of the Soul, and The Soul of Shame, speak to the innermost desires of our hearts and souls, bringing together a dialect of interpersonal neurobiology and a Christian anthropology to uncover the key to living life fully: being known.
+To do that, we need genuine relationships, which can only be found when we tell the whole truth about who we are to ourselves and others.

 Rev. Tish Harrison Warren

-Tish Harrison Warren is a priest in the Anglican Church in North America.
-She has worked in ministry settings for over a decade as a campus minister with InterVarsity Graduate and Faculty Ministries, as an associate rector, and with addicts and those in poverty through various churches and nonprofit organizations.
+For over a decade, Warren has worked in ministry settings as a campus minister with InterVarsity Graduate and Faculty Ministries, as an associate rector, and with addicts and those in poverty through various churches and nonprofit organizations.
+She is a founding member of The Pelican Project.
+She lives with her husband and three children in the Austin, Texas area.

 Mr. Michael Wear